jamesgiff5/Olist_Ecommerce_Data_project/README.md

 [🧾 View SQL Query](sql_queries/delivery_time_by_state.sql)
 [📄 View CSV Output](sql_results/delivery_by_state.csv)

 ### 🚚 5.
-Are There Any Red Flags in Freight Costs or Order Size Trends?
+Are There Any Red Flags in Freight Costs or Product Pricing Trends?

-- Built a scatterplot comparing the **average product price** vs. **average freight cost** by state.
+- Built a scatterplot comparing average product price and average freight cost by state.
-- Calculated **freight as a percentage of product price** to normalize differences in order value across regions.
+- Calculated freight as a percentage of product price to normalize for pricing differences across regions.
 - Introduced a visual **efficiency ceiling at 20%**, meaning any state with freight costs regularly exceeding 20% of product price is flagged as potentially inefficient.
 - This threshold helps quickly identify regions where logistics may be eroding margins or affecting customer satisfaction.
 - For example, remote states like Roraima (RR) and Acre (AC) exceed the threshold, reflecting high delivery challenges, while São Paulo (SP) and Rio de Janeiro (RJ) fall well below it due to urban density and infrastructure.